nautobot/nautobot-app-golden-config/docs/user/app_feature_intended.md

 For more advanced use cases, the REST API and web UI also accept a `graphql_query_id` parameter to specify a custom GraphQL query to use when rendering the configuration.
 If a `graphql_query_id` is not provided, the default query configured in the Device's Golden Config settings will be used.

+Starting in Nautobot v2.4.2, this REST API endpoint also accepts a `branch` query parameter to specify the branch of the Jinja2 templates Git repository to use when rendering the configuration.

 ![Intended Configuration Web UI](../images/generate-intended-config-ui.png#only-light)
 ![Intended Configuration Web UI](../images/generate-intended-config-ui-dark.png#only-dark)